How do doctors or therapists track what is happening with a patient or client from one visit to the next?

 Using the example from earlier, a coach might determine that the “S” is the client expressing concern over an inability to complete tasks and achieve a larger goal.
 The “O” is their observation that the client has no time-keeping devices.

-After further discussion, it is discovered that the client does not plan their day with any structured tool.
-They use Post-it notes as reminders.
-Each of these small details might relate to the CC — an inability to stay focused and complete goals.
+After further discussion, the coach may discover that the client does not plan their day with any structured tool.
+They use sticky notes as reminders.
+Each of these small details might relate to the CC: an inability to stay focused and complete goals.

 On the other hand, a medical doctor would assess the headache issue and test the person’s eyesight, especially if the patient does not already wear glasses.